ropensci/rdhs/README.md

                 global=FALSE)
 #> Writing your configuration to:
 #>    -> rdhs.json
+#> New version of rdhs detected.Your saved client will be updated.
 ```

 The path to your config is saved between sessions so you only have to set this once.
 With your credentials set, all API requests will be cached within the `cache_path` directory provided so that these can be returned when working remotely or with a poor internet connection.